Can Explanations Improve Recommendations? Evidence from Prediction-Informed Explanations: Additional Experimental Details

 \subsection{HyperParameter Settings}

 To ensure a fair comparison in our experiments, we use the Grid Search method \citep{bergstra2011algorithms} and allocate an equal amount of effort, in terms of training time and memory usage, to identify the optimal hyperparameters for both our proposed approach and all baseline models.
-Consequently, we determine the following experimental settings for our proposed LR-Recsys framework: \begin{itemize} \item \textbf{Large Language Model}: The prompts used for the contrastive-explanation generator and profile augmentation in LR-Recsys are listed in Appendix \ref{appen:prompts}.
-We utilize the open-source LLama 3.1 \citep{meta2024introducing} as the LLM in our experiments.
-To demonstrate the flexibility and robustness of our approach, we also evaluate its performance with other LLMs in Section \ref{res_understanding_reasoning}.
+Consequently, we determine the following experimental settings for our proposed RecPIE framework: \begin{itemize} \item \textbf{Large Language Model}: We utilize the open-source Llama~3.1 \citep{meta2024introducing} as the LLM in our experiments.
+To demonstrate the flexibility and robustness of our approach, we also evaluate its performance with other LLMs in Section~\ref{res_understanding_reasoning}.